yashwanths814/Vimarsha/README.md

 ---

-## 📈 Impact & Benefits

-- 🚆 Enhanced railway safety
-- 🧠 AI-driven inspection & verification
-- 🔐 Encrypted and authorized data access
-- 🕒 Faster fault detection & response
-- 📊 Complete asset lifecycle traceability
-- 🇮🇳 Supports national railway digitization goals

----

 ## 👨‍💻 Software Contributors

 - **Inchara S**
 - **Yashwanth S**

-(Contributors to AI model development, software platform, and system integration)

 ---

+## 📜 License

+This project is licensed under the **Apache License 2.0**.

+- Allows use, modification, and distribution
+- Suitable for **government, academic, and industrial adoption**
+- Requires attribution and license notice

+See the `LICENSE` file for full details.

+---

 ## 🙌 Acknowledgement

-We acknowledge **Smart India Hackathon (SIH)** and the **Government of India** for providing a national platform to innovate solutions for real-world problems faced by Indian Railways.
+We thank the **Government of India** and **Smart India Hackathon (SIH)** for providing a national platform to innovate solutions for real challenges faced by Indian Railways.

 ---

-**LUMINA & VIMARSHA represent a step toward intelligent, autonomous, and digitally traceable railway infrastructure for India.**
+**VIMARSHA & LUMINA represent a future-ready, AI-driven, autonomous approach to railway asset management in India.**